sohankanna/cybersecurity-writeups/README.md

-# CTF Writeups
+# cybersecurity-writeups Writeups
-Welcome to my collection of Capture The Flag (CTF) writeups.
-This repository contains solutions and explanations for challenges from various CTF platforms, organized by platform and event.
+Welcome to my collection of cybersecurity-writeups writeups.
+This repository contains solutions and explanations for challenges from various platforms, organized by platform and event.

 ## Structure
 The repository is organized into folders for each CTF platform, with subfolders for specific events or challenges: